scott-joe/antique-srd/copy/markdown/03--classes.md

 - You retain the benefit of any features from your class, race, or other source and can use them if the new form is physically capable of doing so.
 However, you can't use any of your special senses, such as darkvision, unless your new form also has that sense.
 - You choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
 Worn equipment functions as normal, but the GM decides whether it is practical for the new form to wear a piece of equipment, based on the creature's shape and size.
 Your equipment doesn't change size or shape to match the new form, and any equipment that the new form can't wear must either fall to the ground or merge with it.
 Equipment that merges with the form has no effect until you leave the form.

-### Druid Circle

-At 2^nd^ level, you choose to identify with a circle of druids: the Circle of the Land or the Circle of the Moon, both detailed at the end of the class description.
-Your choice grants you features at 2^nd^ level and again at 6^th^, 10^th^, and 14^th^ level.

 ### Ability Score Improvement

 When you reach 4^th^ level, and again at 8^th^, 12^th^, 16^th^, and 19^th^ level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.